Updated March 3, 2022

 Additional Legal Disclosure

-This blog is a personal blog written and edited by me.
-This blog may accept forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
-The compensation received may influence the advertising content, topics, or posts produced in this blog.
+This site may accept forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
+The compensation received may influence the advertising content, topics, or posts produced.
 That content, advertising space, or post may not always be identified as paid or sponsored content.

-The owner of this blog is compensated to provide opinions on products, services, websites, and other various topics.
-Even though the owner of this blog receives compensation, the opinions expressed on this blog are entirely my own.
+The owner of this site is compensated to provide opinions on products, services, websites, and other various topics.
+Even though the owner receives compensation, the opinions expressed on this blog are entirely our own.
 Any product claim, statistic, quote, or other representation about a product or service should be verified with the manufacturer, provider, or party in question.